ReinBentdal/le_audio_synthesizer/README.md

 ## Signal processing

 Audio is processed in blocks of `N` samples, initiated in `audio_process`.
 A timer ensures new blocks are processed in an interval to match audio sample rate.
 For further development, this should probably instead be directly synced together with the Bluetooth connection interval.
+May use [mpsl_radio_notification]([API documentation — nrfxlib 2.2.99 documentation (nordicsemi.com)](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrfxlib/mpsl/doc/api.html#c.mpsl_radio_notification_cfg_set)).

 Using a bit depth of 16-bit.
 The DSP is mainly done using integers in a fixed point format.
 Thus a type `fixed16` is defined with associated manipulations in `interger_math`.
 Since the applications is specifically targeted towards the nRF5340, the applications uses included DSP instructions in the SoC in some cases, abstracted by `dsp_instruction`.

-*TODO: briefly talk about modules construction*
+With the current application configuration, about 80% of the *nRF5340* app core is used when all oscillators are active.
+Around 40% of the app core is used when two headset devices are connected.
+A large chunk of this is probably the LC3 encoder.

 ### Latency